 - If it is necessary to connect the generator to the house wiring, always use a qualified electrician to properly install the standby electrical generator system.

 If a temporary connection into the house wiring is necessary to operate permanently wired equipment, such as a well or lighting then it should be treated as a Wired-In Generator.

 If you own a generator and have it wired into your house, you must have a transfer switch to prevent electricity from feeding back on your service line and possibly injuring Rayle EMC employees who are trying to restore your power.

 - Have a qualified electrician install a manual transfer switch.
-A transfer switch permits transfer of the load from the household power source over to the portable generator.
-The transfer switch should be certified by UL or other independent test lab for this application, and be mounted within an electrical enclosure.
+A transfer switch permits the transfer of the load from the household power source over to the portable generator.
+The transfer switch should be certified by UL or other independent test labs for this application, and be mounted within an electrical enclosure.
 Transfer switches and related accessories designed for connecting a standby system are available from electrical supply, or home improvement stores.

 - When properly installed, the transfer switch will isolate the circuits supplied by the generator from those normally supplied by the utility.
-This prevents inadvertently energizing circuits in both systems, and reduces the possibility of electrocution resulting from contact with conductors presumed to be de-energized.
+This prevents inadvertently energizing circuits in both systems and reduces the possibility of electrocution resulting from contact with conductors presumed to be de-energized.

 - Do not operate more appliances and equipment than the output rating of the generator.

 - Do not store gasoline in the home.
-Gasoline, kerosene and other flammable liquids should be stored outside of living areas in properly labeled containers.
+Gasoline, kerosene, and other flammable liquids should be stored outside of living areas in properly labeled containers.
 They should not be stored in a garage that has a fuel-burning appliance.
 The vapor from gasoline can travel invisibly along the ground and be ignited by pilot lights or arcs caused by activating electric switches.